nf-core/eager/docs/usage.md

 protocols.
 When you have very few reads passing this length filter, it will artificially inflate your endogenous DNA by creating a very small denominator.
-In these cases it is recommended to set this to 0, and use `--bam_filter_minreadlength` to instead, to filter out 'unusuable' short reads after mapping.
+In these cases it is recommended to set this to 0, and use `--bam_filter_minreadlength` to instead, to filter out 'un-usable' short reads after mapping.

-> modifies AdapterRemoval parameter: `--minlength`
+> Modifies AdapterRemoval parameter: `--minlength`

 #### `--clip_min_read_quality`